 For more information on all your viable visa options, their requirements and how to apply, get your copy of I’m Outta Here!
 An American’s Ultimate Visa Guide to Living in Europe.
-In this digital book you’ll find more information on the aforementioned visas as well as 50+ other visa options for the 17 easiest countries to move to in Europe!
+This digital book is the #1 go-to for European visas.
+Get a deep dive on the aforementioned visas as well as 50+ other visa options for the 18 easiest countries to move to in Europe!

 Digital nomad visa for Ireland

 Ireland currently does not offer a digital nomad visa.
 However, Ireland is not part of the Schengen Zone which means that the country has become a popular destination for digital nomads who want to stay in Europe but need to leave the Schengen Zone because they’ve used up their 90-day allotment within the 180-day period indicated on a tourist visa.

 If you’re after a budget-friendly country, Ireland is not that place.
 The truth is—living costs here are pretty much in line with the US.
 So brace yourself for painful rental prices and a housing shortage.
 How bad is it?
 According to the 2022 census in a country of 5 million people, over half a million adults live with their parents.

 In Dublin, a one-bedroom apartment can easily set you back €2,000 a month on average.
 Smaller cities are less expensive, but everyday items, groceries, and transportation can be pricier than many parts of the United States.
 You’re looking at about $4.50 for a cup of coffee and roughly $25 for a decent lunch.

 While it might not sound that bad, keep in mind that salaries in Ireland are lower than in the US.
 Certain sectors, like tech and financial services, do pay well for Europe, however, you’ll need to crunch the cost of living numbers to see if you can afford your lifestyle here.